learn-co-curriculum/careers-cultural-hr-interview-questions/README.md

 Note: While we call this a 30-second elevator pitch, in an actual job interview you do have the liberty to make the pitch a little longer to ensure you are highlighting the most relevant and transferable skills and experiences from your career journey that make you a qualified candidate for the role, and so that you are able to do so enthusiastically and natural.
 In other words, you shouldn’t feel rushed or distracted by worrying, “How many seconds is this taking?”, which can make you appear as anxious and not fully present.
 However, do still be mindful of time and keep it as close to 30 seconds as possible.

-**Why are you interested in programming? / Why do you want to be a developer?**
+**Why are you interested in [your field of study]? / Why do you want to be a [your intended profession]?**

 *Decoded: Are you really serious about this career shift and is it genuine?
-Prove to me you want this because you love to code and not because you’re bored in your old job or want to make more money.*
+Prove to me you want this because you love your field of study and not because you’re bored in your old job or want to make more money.*

-It’s crucial that you don’t give credit to someone else for your decision to become a developer.
+It’s crucial that you don’t give credit to someone else for your decision to get into your chosen profession.
 You need to internalize this career choice you have made, and be able to express with genuineness and passion WHY.
 Especially as a career changer, companies will be less willing to take a chance on investing in you if you can’t articulate why you are invested in this career choice.

 Why are you so excited about this new career path?
 What has motivated or inspired you to get here?
 What was your AHA moment to make this transition?
 What is the special ‘connection’ you have to coding?
 These are the types of answers they are looking for.

-It’s always best to be specific and tell a story about how you discovered code.
-Maybe it started in your Intro to CS class in college or perhaps you and a family member used to repair computers together when you were a child.
-Or maybe you worked in the marketing department at a company and collaborated with devs on a project and got really intrigued with their work.
-Use imagery to bring the interviewer to that place in time that was your “aha!” moment -- when you knew that you wanted to make programming a major part of your life.
+It’s always best to be specific and tell a story about how you discovered this new profession.
+Maybe it started in a class in college or perhaps a family member introduced you to computers when you were a child.
+Or maybe you worked in the marketing department at a company and collaborated with professionals in your field of study on a project and got really intrigued with their work.
+Use imagery to bring the interviewer to that place in time that was your “aha!” moment -- when you knew that you wanted to make this vocation a major part of your life.

-It’s often helpful to explain the effort you put in on your own to learn to code before you arrived at Flatiron School.
-Did you try Codecademy?
-What tutorials have you done?
+It’s often helpful to explain the effort you put in on your own to learn this new vocation before you arrived at Flatiron School.
+Did you watch YouTube?
+What tutorials/courses have you done?
 What books or blogs did you read?

 **What are you looking in a job?**